ess-dmsc/nexus-constructor/README.md

 compliance.
 It is installed via pip and can be run as `flake8` in the project's root directory.

+## Testing the UI

+A script for testing the UI's functionality can be found at [tests/UI Tests.md](tests/UI Tests.md)

 ## Building a distributable version

 A distributable version of the app, with the required python interpreter and